Replacing Capacitors in Old Radios and TVs

 a capacitor checker.
 The leakage is internal, caused by water vapor that invisibly penetrates the

 wax or plastic coating over time, no matter what the exterior looks like.
-Melted wax is usually
+Melted wax is often

 the result of decades of normal operating temperatures inside the radio.